Girnar ropeway: History

-Mount Girnar is a major pilgrim site because of presence of the Ambika temple, the Dattatreya shrine, and many Hindu temples as well as several Jain temples.
+Mount Girnar is a major pilgrim site because of the presence of the Ambika temple, the Dattatreya shrine, and many Hindu temples as well as several Jain temples.

 The project was first proposed by the Tourism Corporation of Gujarat Limited (TCGL) in 1983 which suggested the diversion of about 9.1 hectare of forest land.
 The Government of Gujarat finalised diversion of 7.29 hectare of forest land in 1994 and the compensatory forest land was granted near Toraniya village.
-The Government of India also permitted in 1995.
+The Government of India granted permission of the project in 1995.

-The project was delayed when the palanquin-bearers, who carried pilgrims up the mount, opposed the project and petitioned the Gujarat High Court regarding their livelihood.
+The project was delayed when the palanquin-bearers, who carried pilgrims up the mountain, opposed the project and petitioned the Gujarat High Court regarding its jeopardization of their livelihood.
 The petition was dismissed after the company constructing the ropeway, Usha Breco Limited, agreed for compensatory livelihood.
-As of 2020, total 104 shops for palanquin-bearers who were affected by the project, are being constructed in the parking lot of the lower terminal.
+As of 2020, a total of 104 shops for palanquin-bearers that were affected by the project are being constructed in the parking lot of the lower terminal.
 After objections from the environmental activists, the construction was further stopped in 1999.

-The work resumed in 2002 after sorting the objections and the land was acquired in 2007.
+The work resumed in 2002 after sorting the objections, and the land was acquired in 2007.
 Then state Chief Minister Narendra Modi laid the foundation stone.
 As the project was located within the Girnar Wildlife Sanctuary and National Park, the wildlife clearance was granted by the National Board for Wildlife in 2011 while the environmental clearance was granted by the Ministry of Environment, Forest and Climate Change of India in 2016.

 The proposed alignment of the ropeway was considered a risk to local endangered long-billed vultures.
 A Public Interest Litigation regarding it was filed in 2017 and was dismissed by the Gujarat High Court in 2020.

 The construction was restarted in September 2018.
-The project was projected to open in May 2020 but was further delayed due to COVID-19 pandemic.
+The project was projected to open in May 2020 but was further delayed due to the COVID-19 pandemic.
 Trial runs were carried out in September 2020 and the construction was completed on 17 October 2020.
 The project was inaugurated on 24 October 2020 by now Prime Minister Narendra Modi.